openspending/fiscal-data-package/spec/index.md

 Classifications will be represented in the mapping as a dimension.
 Each classification dimension MUST have a `code` field whose value will correspond to the classification code in the official codesheet.
 Sometimes classifications can change and we recommend utilizing a `version` field if there is a need to indicate the version of a classification.

-Whenever we have a code field in a classification dimension, the licit values for that field consists of the numerical codes from the appropriate codesheet, with hierarchical levels separated by periods. `1.1.4.1.3` is a licit value for `gfsmRevenue`, for example, corresponding to the code for "Turnover and other general taxes on goods and services".
+Whenever we have a code field in a classification dimension, the licit values for that field consist of the numerical codes from the appropriate codesheet, with hierarchical levels separated by periods. `1.1.4.1.3` is a licit value for a dimension named `gsfm`, for example, corresponding to the code for "Turnover and other general taxes on goods and services".

 Classifications are of different types.
 The type of the classification MAY be indicated using the `classificationType` attribute on the dimension.
 Values are: